DarkKnight1005/security_scaner/README.md

 ```
 ./anyproxy-ca
 ```
 After that do the required things to generate the Certificate.
 Then locate to the relevant folder with the generated certificate and double click to the `rootCA.crt`.
 After that KeyChain will open.
 Double-click to the `AnyProxy` certificate in the KeyCahin and properties window will pop up.
 Find `Trust`, click and expand it and change When using this certificate from Use System Defaults to `Always Trust`.
-Run `./anyproxy-ca` to be sure that that certificate is trusted.
+Run `./anyproxy-ca` to be sure that certificate is trusted.

 ## Building app